EDUCATION

 Fee

-• $7.00 for each student & for each adult
+• $7.00 for each student & $10.00 for each for additional adults.

-• One teacher per class is admitted free
+• One teacher per class is admitted free.

 • Limited scholarships are available to offset program cost.
 Inquire at 660-837-3330.